 Apart from the risk of flooding the events most likely to affect this area are heavy snow or high winds.
-At times of low risk of snow or storms, residents should ensure properties are in a good state of repair, paying particular attention to chimney stacks, general
+Wild fires must also be considered.
+At times of low risk of snow or storms, residents should ensure properties are in a good state of repair, paying particular attention to chimney stacks, general pointing of brickwork on buildings and walls, roof tiles and roofing felt and any bracketed equipment such as aerials and dishes.
+Trees near to buildings, or anywhere else where they might cause disruption or injury if they fell, should be monitored and action taken if necessary.